the-carlisle-group/Provanto/README.md

 # Provanto
 Provanto is a testing framework for Dyalog APL.

-It is included with Dado, and may be run with the user command `]dada.Runtests`.
+It is included with Dado, and may be run with the user command `]Dado.Runtests`.
 Dado expects the code to be in `Main` and the tests to be in `Tests`, unless otherwise specified.

 Provanto is also distributed as a single namespace script for copy/pasting into a project, with no need for